 Key features of electric outboard boat motors

-Each electric outboard brand has slightly different standard offerings and add-on features.
+Each electric outboard motor brand has slightly different standard offerings and add-on features.
 Here are some of the key features and options to look for.

 - Waterproof.
 Some electric outboards are fully sealed and designed to withstand immersion